-The Independent Directors of the Company at the date of this statement are Graham Cubbin, Jane McKellar, Grant Peck, Geoff Pearce and Alison Mew.
+The Independent Directors of the Company at the date of this statement are Graham Cubbin, Jane McKellar, Grant Peck and Alison Mew.
 Laurie McAllister is not considered to be independent due to his executive role as Managing Director.
+Geoffrey Pearce is not considered to be independent due his directorship of, and ownership interest in the Aware Group, which is an increasingly important and material product supplier to the Company.